Sonoma State University

-Sonoma State University (SSU, Sonoma State, or Sonoma) is a public university in Sonoma County, California, United States.
+Sonoma State University (SSU, Sonoma State, or Sonoma) is a public university in Rohnert Park, Sonoma County, California, United States.
 It is part of the California State University system and has three academic colleges: the College of Education, Counseling and Ethnic Studies; the College of Humanities, Social Sciences and the Arts; and the College of Science, Technology and Business.
 The school offers 62 bachelor's degree programs, 13 master's degree programs, and 24 teaching credentials.

-Sonoma State's enrollment in fall 2024 was 5,784, including 5,191 undergraduate students and 593 post baccalaureate/graduate students.
-In its 2026 annual ranking of colleges and universities, U.S. News & World Report ranked Sonoma State University 23rd in Regional Universities in the West and 13th in Top Public Schools.
+Sonoma State's enrollment in fall 2025 was 5,000, including 4,392 undergraduate students and 608 post baccalaureate/graduate students.
 The university is accredited by the WASC Senior College and University Commission and is a federally designated Hispanic-serving institution.

 History

 Founding

 Sonoma State University was established by the California State Legislature in 1960 to be part of the California State College system, with significant involvement of the faculty from San Francisco State University.
 As with all California State Colleges, Sonoma State later became part of the California State University system.
 Sonoma opened for the first time in 1961, with an initial enrollment of 274 students.
 Classes offered took place in leased buildings in Rohnert Park, where the college offered its first four-year Bachelor of Arts degree in Elementary Education.
 The small first graduating class received their degrees in the parking lot of the temporary campus.
 With the completion of its two main classroom halls, Stevenson Hall, named for politician Adlai Stevenson II, and Darwin Hall, named for Charles Darwin, the college moved to its permanent campus 215 acre in 1966 where the graduating class became the first to receive their degrees at the new campus.